bitflags/bitflags/spec.md

 ### Iteration

-> Yield a set of name and flags value pairs from a source flags value, where the result of unioning all yielded flags values together will lossily normalize the source.
+Yield a set of name and flags value pairs from a source flags value, where the result of unioning all yielded flags values together

+----will lossily normalize the source.

 Each yielded flags value sets exactly the bits of a defined flag and is paired with its name.
 If the source is normalized then the result of unioning all yielded flags values together will exactly reproduce the source.
 If the source is not normalized then any bits that aren't in the set of any contained flag will not be yielded.